Understanding CUI: Controlled Unclassified Information

 Marking and Identifying CUI

-In theory, CUI should be marked—documents should have a CUI banner or marking that identifies them as controlled information.
+In theory, CUI should be marked — documents should have a CUI banner or marking that identifies them as controlled information.
 In practice, many documents that are CUI aren't marked, and many organizations don't have systematic approaches to marking.
 This creates a real problem for contractors: you might be handling CUI without realizing it.
 A technical specification your DoD customer sends you might not have a CUI marking on it, but it could be CUI because of its content and sensitivity.

 The safe assumption for any contractor handling defense work is to treat any technical or sensitive information from your DoD customer as potentially CUI unless you've explicitly been told otherwise.
 If it came from a government customer, if it contains technical details about a system or capability, if it contains information about vulnerabilities or weaknesses, assume it's CUI until proven otherwise.
 Some contractors have gone through the exercise of systematically marking all documents they hold as either CUI or non-CUI, creating a register of their CUI and documenting how they handle it.
 Others have not, which is a significant liability.
 If you're audited for CMMC compliance and you don't know what CUI you have, that's a major finding.
 You can't claim to be protecting something you don't know you have.

 This is one of the common reasons contractors fail CMMC assessment: they didn't properly identify their CUI, so they didn't implement appropriate protections for it.
 The auditor finds CUI that wasn't protected as required, and that becomes a failure item.
-Marking doesn't have to be perfect—you don't need to label every document in a specific format—but you need a systematic way to identify what's CUI and what's not.
+Marking doesn't have to be perfect — you don't need to label every document in a specific format — but you need a systematic way to identify what's CUI and what's not.
 Documentation of that process matters.
 A simple policy that says "any technical information from DoD customers is treated as CUI unless marked otherwise" is a starting point.

 Where CUI Lives in Your Environment

-This is the inventory problem, and it's a real challenge for most organizations.
 CUI could be in your email system, in shared drives, in collaboration tools, in the hands of employees working remotely, embedded in documents, stored in databases, backed up on external drives.
 If you haven't done a thorough search of your environment for CUI, you're almost certainly missing some.

 CUI doesn't just mean documents.
 It can be in system configuration files.
 It can be embedded in software code.
 It can be in presentations.
 It can be in meeting notes.
 It can be in photographs or diagrams.
 It can be in database records.
 The key is understanding what information qualifies as CUI in your environment, not just looking for marked documents.